Circle Roles: MC and Stage Manager

 Schedule

-It is the stage manager's job to do the following and keep us as close as possible to our intended schedule:
+It is the assistant ritual leader's job to do the following and keep us as close as possible to our intended schedule:

-• 6:30pm - Ensure orientation leader is ready and orientation begins on time.
+• 6:30pm - Ensure that setup is complete and that orientation begins on time.

 • 6:45pm - Ensure that orientation ends and the silent time for personal preparation begins.

-• 7:00pm - Ensure that the MC starts the ritual.
+• 7:00pm - Ensure that the ritual leader starts the ritual.

-• 9:15pm - Ensure that the MC is aware of the time and watching for the right moment to end the ritual.
+• 9:15pm - Ensure that the ritual leader is aware of the time and watching for the right moment to end the ritual.

-• 9:45pm - Ensure that announcements end.
-Begin cleanup and supervise the process.
+• 9:40pm - Ensure that announcements end.
+Begin cleanup and supervise the Cleanup Checklist.

 • 10:15pm - Ensure that cleanup ends on time.
 Remind people of the policy for afterglow ("you can stay until the last core person needs to go home").